selfishprimate/curated-design-resources/README.md

 # Curated Design Resources

-The best design resources for everyone.
+_The best design resources for everyone._

 <p>
   <a href="https://curated-design-resources.netlify.app/" target="_blank">
     <img src="https://curated-design-resources.netlify.app/images/github/github-readme-wallpaper-min.jpeg">
   </a>
 </p>

+## Contribution

+Please read the [contribution details](CONTRIBUTING.md) and feel free to contribute to the library.

 ## Table of Contents